AdaCore/gnatcoverage/doc/gnatcov/glossary.rst

       requirements.
 Coverage objectives are typically associated with the applicative part only.

+   Units of Interest
+      Set of units on which coverage should be assessed.
+See :ref:`sunits` for more information.

    @listfile argument
       Part of a command line that designates a text file which contains a list of items, one per line in the file.
 The expected nature of each